pubudu-m/DeliverMe/README.md

+# Delivery Me

-# Important Note Before Running
+## Important Note Before Running

+The given endpoint is not working properly.
+Therefore, I have used npoint.io to create a JSON bin.

-The given endpoint is not working properly, please follow the steps below to set up a working endpoint for testing:
+If the configured JSON bin endpoint is not working, it's probably due to expiration.
+Please follow the steps below to set up a working endpoint for testing.

 ## Steps to Create a JSON Bin and Update Endpoint